PaulTran47/paultran47.github.io/README.md

   to throw an error because the pseudo-class is currently in Selectors Level 4.
   However, because the pseudo-class works as intended in all modern browsers, I do not view this as an actual CSS code error.
-  * W3C "validation" icons are displayed in the footer of every website page
+  * W3C "validation" links are displayed in the footer of every website page
-    * Icons allow for quick re-validation of every page
+    * Links allow for quick re-validation of every page
     * I am not including the icons into my project sub-sites (e.g., [econ-grad-app-deadlines](https://github.com/PaulTran47/econ-grad-app-deadlines)).
     The reason for this is because these sub-sites are generated using the default GitHub Pages theme of [Cayman](https://github.com/pages-themes/cayman).